, ,

 That proposal, which is pending approval from the full county board, suggests spending approximately $800,000 from settlements against opioid companies for rent, staff, programming and supplies needed to run the center.

-Proponents say the center could be one-stop for people who are struggling with substance abuse and need resources.
+Proponents say the center could be a one-stop shop for people who are struggling with substance abuse and need resources.

 “This Center would serve as a hub for community building and healing, safety, and connection by counteracting the isolation and exclusion faced by individuals who have used and are using drugs,” the county’s Opioid Settlement Subcommittee wrote in a proposal.